 One note of caution: “If you’ve met one autistic person, you’ve met one autistic person” (Stephen Shore).
 The caution is important, but it doesn’t mean that you can’t use my experiences to inform your approach.

-For those of you who may not know much about autism there are at least some relative constants.
-In order to qualify for diagnosis, each of our unique traits are categorised as follows:
+For those of you who may not know much about autism, there are at least some relative constants.
+In order to qualify for a diagnosis, each of our unique traits is categorised as follows:

 - Sensory processing

 - Organisational skills (also known as ‘executive function’ and shared often with dyslexic people)

 Whilst I’m hopeless at organising certain things (like the structure of this blog – luckily I have a fantastic editor on hand) and I have sensory issues (sustained exposure to bright lights and certain noises cause central nervous system symptoms), the focus I am choosing for this blog is social communication.

 This is because there has been a substantial focus recently on how to accommodate sensory and executive function issues8,9,10 and relatively little coverage of social communication issues in the workplace.